Thursday Thoughts with Jason Beem March 26, 2026

 March 26th, 2026

 A good Thursday morning to you all!
-Last night was Opening Night for Major League Baseball and today is the more traditional Opening Day and it got me thinking about Opening Days in general.
-Just the two words conjure up thoughts of anticipation, hope, and knowing we have many exciting things ahead.
-As someone who works in racing, I often associate Opening Days with a bit of apprehension and expected chaos as it seems that little things never run smoothly the first day.
+Last night was Opening Night for Major League Baseball, and today is the more traditional Opening Day, and it got me thinking about Opening Days in general.
+Just the two words conjure up thoughts of anticipation, hope, and the knowledge that we have many exciting things ahead.
+As someone who works in racing, I often associate Opening Days with a bit of apprehension and expected chaos.
+It seems that little things never run smoothly on the first day.
 And all Opening Days have their own unique feel and sense of anticipation.

-I was trying to think back to some of my favorite Opening Days I’ve been to as a worker and a fan and a couple from Emerald Downs jumped right to the head of the list.
+I was trying to think back to some of my favorite Opening Days I’ve been to as a worker and a fan, and a couple from Emerald Downs jumped right to the head of the list.
 Opening Day at Emerald Downs in 2004 was my first day of working in horse racing.
-I was a turf writer and media assistant there and the previous few weeks I’d been walking the barn area with a great writer named Dennis Box who had been introducing me to everyone and digging up stories about the season.
-The card got going and there was nothing too exciting outside of the normal racing.
-Then a gray blur named Willie The Cat went out and set a world record for 5 1/2 furlongs and our night shifted into overdrive.
-We had to type out a new press release, help all the newspaper guys out with quotes, it got crazy right away.
-Willie The Cat won a couple other stakes races after that, but that night was something so special.
+I was a turf writer and media assistant there, and the previous few weeks I’d been walking the barn area with a great writer named Dennis Box who had been introducing me to everyone and digging up stories about the season.
+The card got going, and there was nothing too exciting outside of the normal racing.
+Then a gray blur named Willie The Cat went out and set a world record for 5 1/2 furlongs, and our night shifted into overdrive.
+We had to type out a new press release and help all the newspaper guys with quotes, and it got crazy right away.
+Willie The Cat won a couple of other stakes races after that, but that night was something so special.
 Opening Day 2005 was memorable just cause me and a friend made a big score, haha.

-Monmouth Park in 2019 was a special Opening Day for me as well.
-I hadn’t done any announcing from March of 2015 until November of 2018 due to my struggles with anxiety.
+Monmouth Park's 2019 Opening Day was special for me as well.
+I hadn’t done any announcing from March 2015 until November 2018 due to my struggles with anxiety.
 So when I got the Monmouth fill-in gig in 2019, I was so nervous leading up to Opening Day.
-I remember having a thought as they walked to the gate, my legs shaking frantically, “why am I doing this to myself, I don’t have to be here.”
-But luckily I couldn’t run out, so I called the race and it gradually got easier each race.
+I remember having a thought as they walked to the gate, my legs shaking frantically, “Why am I doing this to myself?
+I don’t have to be here.”
+But luckily, I couldn’t run out, so I called the race, and it gradually got easier each race.
 I still remember Hawkish rallying between horses to get up and win the Cliff Hanger Stakes as the feature.

-Colonial Downs’ Opening Day in 2019 was a really memorable one as well because it was the first year of racing since the track had shuttered in 2013.
+Colonial Downs’ Opening Day in 2019 was memorable as well, because it was the first year of racing since the track had shuttered in 2013.
 The first race had a full field of 12 going long on turf and ended up being a mad scramble down the stretch.
-I remember afterwards thinking “well that could have gone badly.”
-It was a good preview of what was to come at Colonial as full field turf races and wild finishes happen pretty frequently.
+I remember afterwards thinking, “Well, that could have gone badly.”
+It was a good preview of what was to come at Colonial, as full field turf races and wild finishes happen pretty frequently.

 Opening Days are such a fun part of any sport.
 When the Mariners take the field on Thursday, it will be the first of 162 games and seven months of excitement.
-I try to watch as many games as I can but with them being out west, it’s hard to stay up until 1 a.m.
+I try to watch as many games as I can, but with them being out west, it’s hard to stay up until 1 a.m.
 ET on most games.
-Baseball stadiums, similar to racetracks, are such great places to visit and experience.
-Hoping to get to a couple stadiums for the first time this year and always looking to get to another racetrack.
+Baseball stadiums, like racetracks, are such great places to visit and experience.
+Hoping to get to a couple of stadiums for the first time this year, and always looking to get to another racetrack.
 I think I’m at 74 racetracks visited and 12 current MLB stadiums (also visited four tracks that no longer exist).
-It’s fun to “collect” tracks and ballparks..
+It’s fun to “collect” tracks and ballparks.

 ADVERTISEMENT